 And if you’re exploring different options or combinations, brands like Mirplus are continuing to innovate with new designs that blend style with smart materials — so you don’t have to compromise between beauty and durability.

-Q1.
-How does humidity affect the lifespan of each cabinet material?
+1. How does humidity dictate the lifespan of each cabinet material?

-Q2.
-Can PVC, MDF, or plywood be recycled after use?
+2. Can PVC, MDF, or plywood be recycled after a renovation?

-Q4.
-Does Mirplus provide OEM / ODM for these materials?
+4. Does Mirplus provide OEM/ODM manufacturing for these materials?

-Q5.
-How do installation costs compare among the three materials?
+5. How do installation labor costs compare among the three materials?

 Uncover a realm of opportunities.